-The Tesla Model 3 comes with a second generation Mobile Connector (MC) that supports a wide range of plug in adapters for eight different electric plugs.
-While the Model 3 comes with adapters for a 15A household receptacle and a NEMA 14-50 50A 240V receptacle, you can buy other adapters for many other receptacles.
+The Tesla Model 3 and later Model S/X (after spring 2018) come with a second generation Mobile Connector (MC) that supports a wide range of plug in adapters for eight different electric plugs.
+While the Gen 2 Mobile Connector comes with adapters for a 15A household receptacle and a NEMA 14-50 50A 240V receptacle, you can buy other adapters for many other receptacles.

-One problem with the MC is that it is only 20' long, and your receptacles could be farther away.
+One problem with the Mobile Connector is that it is only 20' long, and your receptacles could be farther away.
 There are two ways to fix this: either make your Mobile Connector cable longer, or buy an appropriate extension cord.

 Quick Charge Power is a company that will modify your Mobile Connector and lengthen the cord to any length you want.
 I'd suggest adding 30' to make your cable 50' long in total.
 While permanently modifying equipment sounds bad, this is an elegant solution since it will work with any plug/receptacle you comes across.